Tinker-Ware/blog-posts/2016/07/about-tinkerware.md

 ...a lot of times it's hard to find the time to do all this.

-This "small" step is the difference between (hopefully) **creating a great service used by a lot of people** and  - forgetting about that cool small project you once did in the past...
+These steps are the difference between **creating a great service used by a lot of people** and having a time bomb ticking . . . . .

-Other times, paying third parties to perform all these tasks is not an option since it gets expensive, so why not making these configurations easy for you and let you handle your own server with freedom with the posibility of growth?
+Other times, having an expert to perform all these tasks is not an option since it gets expensive, so why not making these configurations easy for you and let you handle your own server with freedom with the posibility of growth?

-**You can achieve this** with **environments**.
+**You can achieve this** with **environments** and going more **Serverless**.

-That project you created in your computer is your developent stage and we can sync it to your production server replicating the environment.
+That project you created in your computer is your developent stage and it can be replicated with improvements to be the production server.
 That way, any time you want to add more functionality, it won't be a problem.

-The deploy will be transparent and easy by then and you will have your own server at your disposal at any time if you need it.
+**The deploy won't even be a deploy**.
+It'd be a transparent and easy replication by then and you will have your own server at your disposal at any time if you need it.

 But how does it work?
 ---

-You'd basically do the following:
+You'd basically do 4 things:

-  - Log in with your account.
+  1. Log in with your account.
-  - Select what you want to be installed in your server.
+  2. Select what you want to be installed in your server/project.
-  - Upload to the server the code you want to deploy there.
-  - Add your ssh-keys to access.
+  3. Select existing code if any.
-  - Enjoy!
+  4. Enjoy!
 Your code should be working now.

 After that you'll get:

   - A development environment to work with.
-(Using [Vagrant](www.vagrant.com)) ( Your vagrant will be just as your production server to avoid compatibility issues)
+(Using [Vagrant](www.vagrant.com)) Based on your selection.
   - Access to your server.
-  - Access to a dashboard to make all the steps easily.
+  - Access to a dashboard to make all the steps easily and mange your projects.
-  - A full list of your projects to manage.
-  - Access to modules to complement your server.
+  - Access to modules to improve your server/project.

 Some of the modules to complement your server would include:

   - Basic security
-  - Advanced security
   - Load balancers
   - Monitoring
   - Concurrency/Requests control.
+  - Frameworks
+  - CI/CD Packages
+  - Databases
+  - Programming Languages
+  - Proxy Servers
+  - SCMs
+  - Extra stuff.

-We're cururrently developing the base of all this functionality but we're glad to say that it is coming soon.
+We're cururrently developing the base of all this functionality which is ready for **Beta testers**.
+Got to tinkerware.io and request and invite!

 All of this gets automated for your easier management (and ours too), that's why we will be adding more modules, features and cool stuff depending on how the users guide us.

-Feel free to contact us at hello@tinkerware.io and subscribe to our waiting list We're releasing Beta soon for you to manage your servers without headaches.
+Feel free to contact us at hello@tinkerware.io and subscribe to our waiting list

+Worry about servers no more.

+@aalvz